 - Make sure your child goes to every scheduled appointment.
 Review your child's asthma action plan at every doctor visit.
 Tell the doctor about any problems your child is having sticking with the plan.
 These checkups are also a good time to double-check that you're tracking symptoms accurately and that your child is using asthma medications properly.

-- Expert panel report 3 (EPR3): Guidelines for the diagnosis and management of asthma.
-Bethesda, Md.: National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health-pro/guidelines/current/asthma-guidelines/full-report.
+- Expert panel report 3 (EPR-3): Guidelines for the diagnosis and management of asthma.
+National Heart, Lung, and Blood Institute. https://www.nhlbi.nih.gov/health-topics/guidelines-for-diagnosis-management-of-asthma.
 Accessed Aug.
-2, 2016.
+1, 2019.